Feed My Sheep

 On the sand Jesus had built a fire.
 The flames may have reminded Peter of the night he had warmed himself in the high priest’s courtyard and denied that he knew Jesus three times.
 This time as Peter warmed himself by the fire, Jesus asked him, “Do you love me?”
 Three times Peter replied that he loved him.
 “Then feed my sheep,” Jesus said, reminding Peter of his call to “catch men.”

-Jesus had not given up on Peter (John 21:1-19).
+Jesus had not given up on Peter.
 Sometimes when we fail to act as we should, we’re tempted to think that Jesus might give up on us.
 But He knows our weakness.
-He forgives our failures.
+He forgives our failures and sends us out to do his will.

 Read Luke 22:31-34 and John 18:12-27.
 What details show that Jesus knew ahead of time that Peter would deny him?